talwrii/ffmpeg-cookbook/README.md

 <a name="features"> </a>
 # Index of language features
-At its core, FFmpeg applies filters of input and output in a pipeline of filters.
+At its core, FFmpeg applies filters on input, feeds the result into other filters, and then produces output.
-There are more filters than this cookbook will cover, you can [list filters](#list) from the commad line.
+There are more filters available than this cookbook could cover.
+You can [list filters](#list) from the command line.

 Filters take a number of inputs and outputs.
 [Source filters](#source) have no inputs or outputs.
 Filters take [parameters](#params) which are expressed in the form [`key=value`](#params) and [separated by colon (`:`) characters](#colons).
-Parameters have an order and you can [omit the paramater name](#omit-name) if parameters are given in this order.
+Parameters have an order and you can [omit the parameter name](#omit-name) if parameters are given in this order.
 For some filters, for some parameters you can use [expressions](#expressions-topic) to calculate a value based on things like the width and height of the frame and the timestamp.

 You can connect up filters that take one input stream and have one output stream [using ,](#comma).
 Alternatively you can create a named stream and write to it by putting this is [square brackets after an expression](#output-filter).